OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 ## Exercise 2: Use the Raw REST API Interface of the Unified API
-In this exercise, you will use the raw REST API interface of the Unified API to interact with the different capabilties.
+In this exercise, you will use the raw REST API interface of the Unified API to interact with the different capabilities.
 In order to call the Unified API, you must pass along a valid OAuth2 access token.
 To obtain an access token you must first authenticate with Azure AD and obtain an authorization code.

 ### Authenticate & Obtain an Authorization Code from Azure AD
-*Use the Azure AD authorization endpoint to authenticate & obtain an authorization code.*
+Use the Azure AD authorization endpoint to authenticate & obtain an authorization code.

 1. Take the following URL and replace the `{tenant-id}` & `{client-id}` tokens with values obtained / set on the Azure AD application.